 "Do the Astro-Physics people have an answer to my communications problem?"

 "They have, Lieutenant Davis.
 I understand you wanted to know if they could detect any radio or electromagnetic radiation emanating from the system's opposite side?"

 "They had a few observation platforms behind this system and detected nothing that might have been blocked from your perspective."

-Simone decided against asking if the initial analysis, the object had originated here, might be wrong.
+Simone decided against asking if the initial analysis, that the object had originated here, might be wrong.
 For a week now they remained just beyond this Sun's Corona boundary with passive and active sensors scanning everything.
 They had detected nothing that could be regarded as a communication signal.
 Now that the Professor had confirmed its biology, the conundrum deepened.
 They had to be communicating.
 How?

 Whatever the case, Simone sensed the Moment of Command had arrived.
 Every soldier understands they had not joined a musical quartet or sewing circle.
 From the moment they raised their hands and swore an oath to serve, each one understood their lives might be forfeit.
 No Commander of honor and integrity needlessly throws away the lives of soldiers.
 And yet, a decision must be made.
 The mission must be accomplished.
 In doing so, grief and despair might enter the lives of loved ones, family, friends.
 Innocents all.

 "That's it then."
 Simone declared.
 "All this skulking and probing is getting us nowhere.
 We need to go in there, get on the ground, and see what's going on.
 Anyone have a better alternative?
 No one did.
 Captain Davies spoke up.

 "Admiral, I would like to volunteer the Agincourt as part of the lead element."